adamAllaround/CardsApp/src/main/java/com/allaroundjava/architecture/decisionrecord/cardops-module-architecture.md

 * Time estimated for completion is 2 months
 * The application should be a prototype - not an enterprise class solution
 * The database should be quick to set up, best if it's known already
+* This domain is treated as a core domain
+* We're pootentially looking into changing the business rules around withdrawing, maybe introducing new card types

 ##Decision
 This module is best realized with Hexagonal Architecture, aka ports and adapters.
 Since its the core of